mllewis/IATLANG/writeup/cogsci2018/README.md

 ## Cogsci 2018 paper directory

 The primary analyses are in the manuscript file, `gender_cogsci_2018.Rmd`.
 Pre-processing and data for the three studies in the paper can be found in the `analysis/` directory.
 The contents of this directory are described in more detail below.
-Note that in order to reproduce the entire pipeline files from three sources must be downloaded that are not contained in this repository because they are too large ([raw Project Implicit IAT data](https://osf.io/b5q8g/); [country-by-langauge data](https://github.com/opendatajson/factbook.json); [pre-trained Wikipedia models](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)).
+Note that in order to reproduce the entire pipeline, files from three sources must be downloaded that are not contained in this repository because they are too large ([raw Project Implicit IAT data](https://osf.io/b5q8g/); [country-by-langauge data](https://github.com/opendatajson/factbook.json); [pre-trained Wikipedia models](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)).
 All of these data sources are freely available.

 * Study 1/
 	* data/